Peter-Faul/Peter-Faul.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Peter Faul
-description: Blue Ham is a PhD candidate at Broom University.
+description: Peter Faul is a PhD candidate at the University of Cambridge
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords:
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+Peter Faul is a PhD candidate at the University of Cambridge .
+His research interests include homological algebra, categorical algebra, monoid theory and graph theory.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>